puppetlabs/bolt/pre-docs/inventory_version2.md

 #### Terraform

-The Terraform plugin accepts several fields:
+The Terraform plugin supports looking up target object from a Terraform state file.
+It accepts several fields:

 `dir`: The directory from which to load Terraform state `resource_type`: The Terraform resources to match, as a regular expression